tinysheep007/GRE-Review/readingnotes.md

 2. what's the logic
 3. what's author's attitude towards it.
 Does he support, object, or further extend the topic?

+read questions carefully and find out whoes view is it

+watch out for key words in the question such as EXCEPT!
+Don't forget what the question is asking when reading all the choices.

+in certain options, they might have slight difference in wording that changes the sentence logic 180 degrees.
+Ex: water level rises hurt the beaver home.
+In passage, water level fell would hurt beaver home.
 ### KMF 6/6/2023 notes

 when reading, mark the type of the sentence.